 San Diego Zoo Safari Park offers a real African safari adventure a short drive from downtown San Diego.

-Safari Park is 1800-plus acres of exotic animals and botanical gardens galore, carved out of the hills and canyons of the picturesque San Pasqual Valley just outside Escondido, California.
+Safari Park is 1800-plus acres of exotic animals and botanical gardens galore, carved out of the hills and canyons of the picturesque San Pasqual Valley just outside of Escondido, California.

 There is no other safari park or zoo in the country that is as advanced in endangered research and development as the San Diego Zoo, and the Safari Park is an extension of that commitment.

-San Diego Zoo Safari Park Discount Tickets
+San Diego Zoo Safari Park Deals

 In comparison, the San Diego Zoo is intimate while Safari Park is huge.

-The park is situated in a secluded inland valley where lions, tigers, giraffes, rhinos, hippos and gazelles roam freely with each other in something much closer to their natural environment than you’ll find at any zoo.
+The park is situated in a secluded inland valley where lions, tigers, giraffes, rhinos, hippos, and gazelles roam freely with each other in something much closer to their natural environment than you’ll find at any zoo.

 Like with any great expedition, you will need a good map, and you can grab a park guide upon your arrival.
 You’ll want to keep this handy as it loaded with information on services, shows, shopping, and dining.